Site last updated: Thursday, November 14, 2024

 He claimed that California passed a law banning voter ID in an apparent reference to a bill that prohibits local governments from requiring voter ID at polling places.

-Trump’s second visit came after Butler County was thrust irreversibly into the spotlight: Compertore, 50, was killed by gunfire intended for Trump while shielding his family in the melee.
+Trump’s second visit came after Butler County was thrust irreversibly into the spotlight: Comperatore, 50, was killed by gunfire intended for Trump while shielding his family in the melee.
 Dutch and Copenhaver were hospitalized.

 “I could be in Monte Carlo, but I’d rather be in Butler,” Trump said.

-Saturday marked one month to Election Day, and Trump’s visit to Pennsylvania is the latest in many by the former president and Harris as both fight for Pennsylvania’s 19 electoral votes, which ties with Illinois for the fifth-most number in the country.
+Saturday marked one month to Election Day, and Trump’s visit to Pennsylvania is the latest in many by the former president and Harris as both fight for Pennsylvania’s 19 electoral votes, which ties with Illinois for the fifth-most in the country.

 “All we are all asking is that everyone goes out and votes,” he said.
 “We can’t take another four years like this.
-We won’t have a country anymore, we’re not gonna have a country anymore and all of this will be for nothing if we don’t get out and vote.”
+We won’t have a country anymore, we’re not gonna have a country anymore, and all of this will be for nothing if we don’t get out and vote.”

 Widespread polling shows Trump and Harris neck-and-neck in Pennsylvania.